 If both of these April Fools’ pranks look pretty lame now, well, they both looked pretty lame back then, too.

 April 1, 2011

 On April 1, 2011, a button was added to the YouTube video player which, when clicked, would apply a video filter to the video and replace the audio with a recording of Rhapsody Rag, a piece typically played as background music to silent movies in 1911.
 If subtitles were enabled when watching the video, intertitles were displayed containing the dialogue.
-The upload page also featured an option to “send a horse-drawn carriage to me to pick [the video] up.”
+The upload page also featured an option to “send a horse-drawn carriage to me to pick up.”
 In addition, a few videos were made parodying several viral videos, such as the “Flugelhorn Feline.”

 Finally, the YouTube team had created an April Fools’ video that they can still point to with pride.

 However, Google stepped up its game that year, too.
 For example, the company introduced Gmail Motion, which used “your computer’s built-in webcam and Google’s patented spatial tracking technology to detect your movements and translate them into meaningful characters and commands.”
 The announcement was accompanied by a video entitled, “Introducing Gmail Motion.”

 Google also uploaded a video entitled, “Being a Google Autocompleter,” showing an employee explaining his job